Jennifer Lopez Looked Like an Actual Dream at The Met Gala with Alex Rodriguez

 The former Yankees baseball star didn't look so bad himself, complementing his lady love in a dapper black and navy blue tuxedo that he styled with a coordinating bow-tie and diamond-set Piaget Altiplano timepiece.

-VIDEO: Jennifer Lopez and Alex Rodriguez Visit a School Together in the Dominican Republic
+VIDEO: Jennifer Lopez and Alex Rodriguez Make Their Red Carpet Debut at the Met Gala

 The famous duo also shared several photos on Instagram as they made their way to the fête—and we can't get enough of the good-looking stars.